TYPES OFFERED:

 Frequency of visit is determined by the patient's constitution and condition , whether it is acute or chronic state.
 Another factor is if the complaint is , for example, job related, occupational hazard, repetitive motion, injuries and strain.
 Such occupations as athletes, dancers, musicians, construction workers, computer programers are target groups for physical trauma, and injury.
 We strive toward "stabilization".
 Initially treatment may be needed 2 to 3 times a week for a couple of weeks, then to once a week, to every 2 to 3 weeks.
 Maintenance with Acupuncture is crucial after stabilization is achieved and is used with home protocols to keep improved health.

-The Big Question Everyone Asks – How Does Acupuncture Work?
+Question Everyone Asks – How Does Acupuncture Work?

 There are myriad reasons, both from the annals of ancient Asian literature on Acupuncture and East AsianMedicine, as well as current scientific research which has been conducted on the efficacy of Acupuncture.
 The scientificallydocumented studies accumulated from a bio-mechanical perspective support both usage and efficacy.
 The following biological mechanismsfrom a Western perspective afford further explanation and give weight on how and why Acupuncture works.